nerds-with-keyboards/routerino/README.md

 ##### `usePrerenderTags`: bool;

-Include meta tags to enable proper error codes like 404 when serving pages to a search crawler.
+Include prerender-specific meta tags to enable proper error codes like 404 when serving prerendered pages to a search crawler.
+This means that Routerino uses <meta name="prerender-status-code" content="..."> and <meta name="prerender-header" content="Location: ..."> to signal status codes and redirects to prerender servers.

-Default: `true`
+Default: `false`

 ##### `baseUrl`: string;